mssch/kismatic/kismatic-cli-docs/kismatic_install_step.md

-## kismatic install apply
+## kismatic install step

-apply your plan file to create a Kubernetes cluster
+run a specific task of the installation workflow (debug feature)

 ### Synopsis

-apply your plan file to create a Kubernetes cluster
+run a specific task of the installation workflow (debug feature)

 ```
-kismatic install apply
+kismatic install step PLAY_NAME
 ```

 ### Options